Understand Credit Reports

 Check out AIE's Interactive Credit Report to learn more about the information that's included on a credit report.

 There are three credit reporting agencies (sometimes referred to as "credit bureaus") that can provide your credit report — Equifax, Experian, and TransUnion.
 You should view your credit report with all three credit bureaus.
-Each credit bureau receives different info about you from different sources.
+Each credit bureau receives different information about you from different sources.

 How to request your free credit report